My Goodness Kitchen

 Bowls of ingredients for a vegan coleslaw.

-Homemade vegan mayo.
+I use my Homemade vegan mayo - it's a 5-minute plant-based mayo uses kala namak so it actually tastes like real egg mayo.
 Of course you can use store-bought but homemade is awesome, easy and cheaper!

-Celery seeds.
 If you can't find celery seeds, you can use celery salt.
-If you do, don't add the salt listed in the recipe.
+If you do use the salt, omit the additional salt listed in the recipe.

 How to Make Vegan Coleslaw